borntofrappe/game-development/Games/Lunar Lander/README.md

 - gapX, gapY, two variables to dictate the gap between key-value pairs and the gap between successive pairs

 Most importantly, `data` is made to be a global variable, and it is rendered from `main.lua`.
 It is then in the individual state where its values are modified.

+## Box2D

+In the folder I go through dedicated projects to build up the box2d world.
+This is because of personal inexperience of the library.